NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 Other:

-- brian device?
+- eye tracker?

 ## Administrator Account

 For better management, each computer has the administrator account called `larx`.
-The admin is response for managing packages, editing config files, installing a program from source.
+The administrator is response for managing packages, editing configuration files, installing a program from source.

-The password for admin account is `xxxxxxxxx`.
+The password for administrator account is `xxxxxxxxx`.